-(1) The Board of Directors has determined that both Mr. DaVella, the Chairman of the Audit Committee, and Mr. Kerley, a member of the Audit Committee, are audit committee financial experts as described in the applicable rules of the U.S. Securities and Exchange
+(1) The Board of Directors has determined that both Mr. DaVella, the Chairman of the Audit Committee, and Mr. Kerley, a member of the Audit Committee, are audit committee financial experts as described in the applicable rules of the U.S. Securities and Exchange Commission.

-Our Board of Directors held 10 meetings in person or by teleconference during 2017 and acted without a formal meeting on a number of occasions by the unanimous written consent of the directors.
-The Audit Committee held five meetings during the year, the Compensation Committee held six meetings during the year, and the Nominating and Governance Committee held five meetings during the year.
+Our Board of Directors held seven meetings in person or by teleconference during 2016 and acted without a formal meeting on a number of occasions by the unanimous written consent of the directors.
+The Audit Committee held six meetings during the year, the Compensation Committee and the Nominating and Governance Committee each held four meetings during the year, and the Finance Committee held one meeting during the year.

-All of our directors attended in person or participated by teleconference in all of the meetings of the Board of Directors during 2017, with the exception of one director missing one meeting.
-All of the members of the Audit, Compensation, and Nominating and Governance Committees attended in person or participated by teleconference in all of the meetings of those committees during the year.
+All of our directors attended in person or participated by teleconference in all of the meetings of the Board of Directors during 2016.
+All of the members of the Audit, Compensation, Nominating and Governance and Finance Committees attended in person or participated by teleconference in all of the meetings of those committees during the year, with the exception of one director missing one meeting, another director missing two meetings and one member of the Audit Committee missing one meeting.